top of page

 Conservation Efforts and Protection Status

 The guiña is included in Appendix II of CITES and fully protected in Argentina and Chile.
+Two management units were proposed for the conservation of guiñas, which correspond to two subspecies.
+Furthermore, six genetic groups were identified.

-More information about the ecological requirements, demographics, natural history, threats and the status of the guiña is needed, along with continuous population monitoring to enable accurate long-term conservation measures.
+A future challenge would be to understand and manage the potential pathological effect and emerging disease risk both FIV and FeLV infections may have for guiña populations.
+More information about the ecological requirements, demographics, densities, natural history, threats and the status of the guiña is needed, along with continuous population monitoring for improved population estimates and to enable accurate long-term conservation measures.

 Habitat M Pittet 5.jpg